 array_completeness when equal to 1 indicates that all basemesh NAL units of the given type are in the following array and none are in the stream; when equal to 0 indicates that additional base mesh NAL units of the indicated type may be in the stream; the default and permitted values are constrained by the sample entry name.

 bmesh_nal_unit_type indicates the type of the basemesh NAL units in the following array.
-It takes a value as defined in ISO/IEC 23090-29 Annex H; it is restricted to take one of the values indicating a BNAL_BMSPS, BNAL_BMFPS, BNAL_PREFIX_ESEI, NAL_PREFIX_NSEI, BNAL_SUFFIX_ESEI, or BNAL_SUFFIX_NSEI base mesh NAL unit.
+It takes a value as defined in ISO/IEC 23090-29, Annex H; it is restricted to take one of the values indicating a BNAL_BMSPS, BNAL_BMFPS, BNAL_PREFIX_ESEI, BNAL_PREFIX_NSEI, BNAL_SUFFIX_ESEI, or BNAL_SUFFIX_NSEI base mesh NAL unit.

 num_bmesh_nal_units indicates the number of basemesh NAL units of type indicated by bmesh_nal_unit_type in the following array.

-bmesh_setup_unit_length indicates the size, in bytes, of the bmesh_setup_unit field.
-The length field includes the size of both the basemesh NAL unit header and the basemesh NAL unit payload but does not include the length field itself.
+bmesh_setup_unit_length indicates the size, in bytes, of the bmesh_setup_unit.
+It includes the size of both the basemesh NAL unit header and the basemesh NAL unit payload but does not include the size of the length field itself.

 bmesh_setup_unit contains a basemesh NAL unit according to related bmesh_nal_unit_type.